Best Docusign alternatives: Pricing, pros & cons, use cases

 Signicat is a European digital identity company based in Trondheim, Norway.
 The company was founded in 2007 and offers digital identity and eSignature solutions for the full customer journey, including identity proofing, authentication, trust orchestration, and electronic signature.

-- Versatile product portfolio: Beyond electronic signature, Signicat offers a suite of complementary products around digital identity, such as solutions with Anti-money Laundering (AML) and Know Your Customer (KYC) compliance.
+• Versatile product portfolio: Beyond electronic signature, Signicat offers a suite of complementary products around digital identity, such as solutions with Anti-money Laundering (AML), Know Your Customer (KYC), and Know Your Business (KYB) compliance.
 They focus on providing secure eSignatures for heavily regulated industries.

-- Qualified Trust Service Provider (TSP) in Europe: Signicat is a qualified TSP that provides stamps, signatures, and seals attesting to the authenticity of the electronic signatures.
+• Qualified Trust Service Provider (QTSP) in Europe: Signicat is a qualified TSP that provides stamps, signatures, and seals attesting to the authenticity of the electronic signatures.
 Access to a TSP to validate qualified electronic signatures (QES) is important to comply with European regulations like eIDAS.

 Important details